WJAZ (Chicago): Station deletion (1931)

 In early 1929 a newly licensed station, WCKY in Covington, Kentucky, was added as a fourth assignment to the three Chicago-area stations broadcasting on 1480 kHz.
 The grant specified that WCKY would receive 4/7ths of the available broadcasting hours, with WJAZ and the other two stations allocated 1/7th time each, moreover, WCKY "was to have first choice of the broadcasting time".
 In early 1930 all four stations were reassigned from 1480 kHz to 1490 kHz.
 (WCKY had been encountering mutual interference over much of Kentucky and Tennessee with WLAC Nashville's operation on 1490 kHz; at this same time WLAC moved to 1470 kHz).

 WHT changed call letters twice, to WSOA in early 1929, and WCHI in early 1930, and was subsequently deleted on October 31, 1930, after which its former timeshare partner, WORD, changed its own call sign to WCHI and relocated to Deerfield.

 Unsatisfied with its somewhat limited schedule, WCKY petitioned the FRC to delete the two remaining Chicago-area stations, and give it unlimited use of the frequency.
-An FRC examiner recommended that this request be denied, however a review by the full commission ruled on October 30, 1931 in favor of WCKY, and ordered both WJAZ and WCHI deleted.
+An FRC examiner recommended that this request be denied, however a review by the full commission ruled in favor of WCKY on October 30, 1931, and ordered both WJAZ and WCHI deleted.
 As part of its justification, the Commission noted that, even though WJAZ was only allocated two hours a day, it was not broadcasting during all of its available hours, in addition to operating with less than its full authorized power of 5,000 watts.

 WJAZ was deleted on November 23, 1931, however WCHI appealed the ruling, arguing that not only should it be allowed to remain on the air, but it, rather than WCKY, should have been assigned the hours previously used by WJAZ.
 The appeal was unsuccessful, and WCHI was formally deleted on May 7, 1932.